 Painful with a risk of complications and expensive, surgery should only be considered as a last resort.
 Surgery involves stripping the tendon and burning holes to stimulate inflammation and healing.

-Shockwave Therapy (ESWT) has been shown to accelerate recovery and ease pain for hours after treatment.
-Tenease is the only portable treatment available for tennis elbow which can be used at home or at work in a safe and side-effect free way.
+Tenease is the only portable device available for tennis elbow which can be used at home or at work in a safe and side-effect free way.
 It is safe, inexpensive and easy to use